forest-fire/firemodel/README.md

 ## Documentation

-Document can be found at: [http://www.firemodel.info](http://www.firemodel.info)
+Documentation can be found at: [http://www.firemodel.info](http://www.firemodel.info)

 ## License